ZhangYigeng/Your_Local_ASR_APP/README.md

 ### Prerequisites

-The following packages are required:
+The following dependencies are required:

 - Python 3.9
 - OpenAI whisper